ddrone/adventures-in-compilation/README.md

 Currently, the compiler works just one way, and it would be close to impossible to figure out where the resulting code comes from.
 What I want is to have a "source mapping" between each compiler pass, so that it's possible to trace the source of a particular instruction.

 - [x] Figure out how to make HLS working again, it's really hard to actually work on Haskell code without any kind of code intelligence features
+- [ ] Make the UI run the whole compiler and present assembly code
+- [ ] Wrap the compiler invocation into some kind of exception handling to avoid server crash in case of a compiler issue
 - [ ] Test the compiler on having `and` inside while-loop

 ## Adventure 7: implement while-loops